texnpride/Action-Kit-Match-Quiz/README.md

 Modified by Camille Thomas 2017

-PersonalityQuizzer javascript created by stefan hayden 2014
+Template created by jan dennison: ["What Type of Thing Are You"Quiz with iQuery"] (https://codepen.io/jannypie/pen/xbLLMq)